MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     The first highlighted object defines the _out_ binding to read the returned object from the function.
 The second highlighted object defines how to use the read information.
 The connection string for the Storage resource is defined in the **connection** property with the `AzureWebJobsStorage` value.

-1. Open the `./local.settings.json` file and replace the **AzureWebJobsStorage** property's value with `UseDevelopmentStorage=true` to ensure that when you develop locally, the function uses the local Azurite storage emulator.:
+1. Open the `./local.settings.json` file and replace the **AzureWebJobsStorage** property's value with `UseDevelopmentStorage=true` to ensure that when you develop locally, the function uses the local Azurite storage emulator:

     :::code language="JSON" source="~/../js-e2e-azure-function-upload-file/sample.local.settings.json" highlight="5":::